100 Notable alumni of

 -

-Andrew Mark Cuomo is an American politician, lawyer, and former government official who served as the 56th governor of New York from 2011 until his resignation in 2021.
-A member of the Democratic Party and son of former governor Mario Cuomo, Cuomo previously served as the attorney general of New York from 2007 to 2010.
+Andrew Mark Cuomo is an American lawyer and politician who served as the 56th governor of New York from 2011 until his resignation in 2021 following numerous sexual misconduct allegations.
+A member of the Democratic Party, he is a son of former governor Mario Cuomo, and ran as an independent for mayor of New York City in the 2025 mayoral election.

 -